yo070287/codemagic-sample-projects/integrations/fastlane-integration-demo-project/README.md

 ## Environment variables

-Six **environment variables**  need to be added to your workflow for Fastlane integration:
+The Fastlane script in this particular demo project relies on the six **environment variables** that need to be added to your workflow:

 - `MATCH_PASSWORD` - the password used to encrypt/decrypt the repository used to store your distrbution certificates and provisioning profiles.
 - `MATCH_KEYCHAIN` - an arbitrary name to use for the keychain on the build server, e.g "codemagic_keychain"